JohannesBuchner/BXA/README.rst

 	In [3]:	bxa.BXASolver?

 Now you can use BXA.
+See the documentation pages for how to perform analyses.
+Several examples are included.

 .. _ultranest: http://johannesbuchner.github.io/UltraNest/